01 of 10

-    Johnnie Walker is one of the biggest names in Scotch whisky and they have an impressive portfolio of bottlings that are widely available, which any Scotch lover will enjoy.
+Johnnie Walker is one of the biggest names in Scotch whisky, and they have an impressive portfolio of bottlings widely available that any Scotch lover will enjoy.

 The range is expansive, beginning with an affordable selection of whisky worthy of any cocktail and leading up to bottles that are pure luxury, meant to be sipped and savored.
-The range is designated by a series of color-coded labels and has undergone a transformation in recent years.
+The range is designated by a series of color-coded labels, and it has undergone a transformation in recent years.

 A Blended Scotch for Every Taste and Budget

 Founded in 1820 by Johnnie Walker, this is one of the iconic brands of Scotch whisky.
 The portfolio of blended Scotches is made up of expressions that range from affordable to super-premium, giving drinkers a choice while knowing that, whichever label they choose, it is going to be a quality product.

 As we've seen in our own attempts with Johnnie Walker, Scotch blending is an art form, and to get a drinkable (much less marketable) blend out of the myriad of whiskies available is a talent only a select few in this world can master.
 To be able to find that perfect blend, then repeat it in subsequent bottlings and remain consistent for years is even more of a challenge.